RogueCodiac/2022-Projects/SortingVisualizer_V1/README.md

 22. Radix Sort V2 (A variation of Radix Sort (LSD))

-The color wheels allow the user to change the display colors of the different elements (i.e the bars, background, accessed values, and selected values).
+The color wheels allow the user to change the display colors of the different elements (i.e the bars, background, accessed values, and selected values), while the slider changes creates a new array based on the set value.
+The size is constrained the factors of the user's horizontal resolution, as to prevent improperly rendered bars.

 Bars are colored whenever they are accessed.